 Travel at your own pace from north to south

-- This guide lists a number of must-sees, but there are more sights on the Wild Atlantic Way than described in this guide.
+- This Ireland itinerary lists a number of must-sees, but there are more sights on the Wild Atlantic Way than described in this guide.
 It is therefore advisable to explore on your own!

-- For the above reasons, always allow some extra time to complete your route.
+- For the above reasons, always allow some extra time to complete your Ireland trip.
 You will sometimes drive slower than you would estimate and of course, you will want to get out regularly to enjoy the view.